core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * It defines the measures against congestion risk specified in {{RFC7252}} to be applicable also to alternative transports other than IP multicast, and defines additional guidelines to reduce congestion risks (see {{sec-congestion}}).

-* It explicitly admits the use of the IPv6 multicast address scopes realm-local (3), admin-local (4), and global (E).
+* It explicitly allows the use of the IPv6 multicast address scopes realm-local (3), admin-local (4), and global (E).
 In particular, it recommends that an IPv6 CoAP server supports at least link-local (2), admin-local (4), and site-local (5) scopes with the "All CoAP Nodes" multicast CoAP group (see {{sec-udptransport}}).
 Also, it recommends that the realm-local (3) scope is supported by an IPv6 CoAP server on a 6LoWPAN node (see {{sec-udptransport}}).

 This document updates {{RFC7641}} as follows.